ticktockreed/bus-stops/styles/sass/README.md

     |-- SASS
     |   |-- _base.scss
+    |   |-- _forms.scss
     |   |-- _grid.scss
+    |   |-- _styles.scss
+    |   |-- _typography.scss
+    |   |-- _utilities.scss
     |   |-- global.scss

 `|   |-- _base.scss` contains variables for colour, fonts and spacing used in the site.

+`|   |-- _forms.scss` contains basic form styles.
+Add all generic form styles here.

 `|   |-- _grid.scss` contains the semantic grid used for Responsive web builds.
 **needs fixing** to have push and pull classes work with right and left positioning rather than margins.

+`|   |-- _styles.scss` is a place to create all graphical and animatory devices for the site.
+Create as mixins and extendable classes.
+This file should not contain any styles in context.
+It's merely where all site styles are held.

+`|   |-- typography.scss` contains all base-level typographic classes.
+Amend globally here, change in context as neccessary within your own created imported files.

+`|   |-- utilities.scss` contains mixins that are not available in compass that help in construction.
+They should be generic to any site really.

 `|   |-- global.scss` references all the files it needs to compile the screen css.
 **This file is only used to import other files**